 The top priority is to preserve everyone’s safety.
 The school environment must continue to be a safe place, ensuring that peveryone coming on-site is well protected.

 Although safety protocols may be different for each country, there are some best practice guidelines that we can all follow:

 - Adherence to coronavirus safety measures

 - Cleaning and disinfecting of premises and equipment

-These measures should be applied with strict vigilance and regular reminders, particularly for hand washing (on arrival at school, before entering the classroom, before and after eating, end of day before going home).
+These measures should be applied with strict vigilance and regular reminders, particularly for hand washing (on arrival at school, before entering the classroom, before and after eating, and at the end of the day before going home).

 “Learning through repetition”.

-And in these uncertain times, everybody is concerned: pupils, students, parents, teachers, staff, outside visitors.
-The aim is to increase awareness and to involve all stakeholders in promoting good habits and therefore minimising the risk of transmitting the virus.
-These new habits must become second nature and this can only be achieved .by giving regular and clear messages.
+In these uncertain times, everybody is concerned: pupils, parents, teachers, staff and school visitors.
+The aim is to increase awareness and involve all stakeholders in promoting good habits and therefore minimising the risk of transmitting the virus.
+These new habits must become second nature and this can only be achieved by providing regular and clear messages.
 This is made possible using an audio system.